davidgilbertson/react-recollect/README.md

 ```

 In this example, I'm passing the `store` object into the `selector`.
 But you
-could also do `import {store} from 'react-recollect'` in the selector file.
-(In
+could also do `import { store } from 'react-recollect'` in the selector file.
-Recollect version 4 and earlier, you _had_ to pass the store through.
-From v5
+(In Recollect version 4 and earlier, you _had_ to pass the store through.
+From
-onwards, you can use `props.store` or import the store.)
+v5 onwards, you can use `props.store` _or_ import the store.)

 Maybe we want to conditionally show either all tasks or only incomplete tasks.
 Let's create a second selector.
 And while we're at it, move repeated sorting